Denner25/se_project_express/README.md

 # WTWR (What to Wear?): Back End

-This is the 12th project of the Software Engineering program at TripleTen.
+This is the 12th and 13th project of the Software Engineering program at TripleTen.
 It's a back-end project focused on creating a server for the WTWR application.
 The learning experience provided a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
+The 13th project focused on server-side authentication and authorization.

 ## Project features

 - **Express.js** — Web framework for routing and middleware
-- **MongoDB** — NoSQL database for storing users and clothing items
+- **MongoDB** — NoSQL database and schema validation for users and items
-- **Mongoose** — ODM for MongoDB, used for schema definitions and data validation
+- **JWT Authentication** — Secure login and protected routes
 - **Postman** — For API testing
-- **Error Handling** — Centralized error handler with custom error codes and messages